milesdwilliams15/Teaching/DPR 101/Notes/04_ggplot_pt2.md

 There are a lot of empty dark grey spaces in the figure.
-That’s because when you produce a column plot, the color aesthetic colors the borders of the columns, not the inside.
-We instead need to use the fill
+That’s because when you produce a column plot, the color aesthetic colors the borders of the columns; not inside.
+We instead need to use the fill aesthetic:
-aesthetic:

 ``` r
 ggplot(gapminder) +